Chief-Github/dot_files-public/README.md

 #  My dotfiles 🐧

 My personal collection of configuration files for my Arch Linux setup running the Hyprland compositer.
+I have recently upgraded to a T14S, so if you have an older thinkpad (T480 etc), check out my T480 branch! :)

 ## Why This Exists